 Redirect this energy into something else

-Maybe you're on a tight deadline, and you really, really don't want to neglect your to-do list.
-I've been there, and I know how hard it is to be so distracted.
-Muse always knocks in the most awkward moments, right?
+Maybe you’re on a tight deadline, and you really, really don’t want to neglect your to-do list.
+I’ve been there, and I know how hard it is to be so distracted.
+Muse always knocks at the most awkward of moments, right?